 They would enter the NHL in 1979 when the two leagues merged, and in the 1980s with Michel Goulet and Peter Stastny, they remained exciting, though they could not make it very deep in the playoffs.
 By the decade's end, they were basement dwellers and perpetually drafting first overall.
 One such pick was Eric Lindros, who refused to play there, but they dealt him to the Philadelphia Flyers, and with what they were able to get in return, they were able to return to the winning side of the ledger.

 In the mid-90s, the Nordiques were good again, but playing in a small market, the weak Canadian dollar, and the overall lack of revenue rendered the team as a financial loser.
 They would be sold to a group in Denver and would relocate as the Colorado Avalanche.
 With Joe Sakic, Peter Forsberg, and an incoming Patrick Roy, the franchise won their first Stanley Cup in 1996, their first year in their new home.
 Colorado would win their second Cup in 2001.

-They have yet to make the Finals since, but the city of Denver has proven to be one of the best fanbases in hockey.
+They returned to the Finals in 2022, winning their third Cup led by Defenseman, Cale Makar., bringing joy to one of the best fanbases in hockey.
 It will likely remain that way for decades to come.

 Note: Hockey lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics, and post-season accolades.